Industrial Narrow Gauge Railways

 At Parc the tubs were then uncoupled and attached by a series of chains to a crane that picked up the tub and tipped the coal onto a stockpile.

 Looking down from a disused incline onto the working adit of the slate quarry at Aberllefenni.
-The battery loco has just hauled out a slate slab for transporting to the nearby mill.
+The battery loco had just hauled out a slate slab which was transported to the nearby mill.

 At Darrell Mine the drams were usually hand trammed out of the adit, although horses did work underground.
 This was filmed in 1994.